Copy Trading For Beginners

 Vs Social Trading

 Social trading focuses more on gaining ideas and insights from different websites and services in order to develop new strategies, share tips and invest in tools.
-Copy trading is more focused on replicating trades and profiting from the results only.
+Copy trading is more focused on replicating trades and copying the trades and results only.

 Beginners or new traders may want to start with social trading to help them understand market behaviours and trends before committing to copy trading.
 Companies such as Liteforex for example, offer comprehensive networking tools which provide valuable exposure to complex strategies and market research.